davidma3768/DM_Azure_Analytics/docs/DataManagementAnalytics-CopyCLEDataPipeline.md

 	GO
 ![](https://github.com/davidma3768/DM_Azure_Analytics/blob/main/docs/images/cle_result.jpg)

-**Benifit of the solution:** all the decryption and encryption operations happen within the pipeline transant, no need to write decrypted data into a temporary table or sort.
+**Benefit of the solution:** all the decryption and encryption operations happen within the pipeline transant, no need to write decrypted data into a temporary table or sort.

 ## Alternative